floragunncom/search-guard-docs/_docs/auditlogging.md

 The default setting is `10`.
 Setting this value to `0` disables the thread pool completey, and the events are logged synchronously.

-The maximum queue length per thread can also be configured:
+The maximum queue length per thread can be configured by setting:

 ```yaml
 # Tune threadpool max size queue length, default is 100000